 Now dominant North Atlantic narratives–reflecting the world domination of the English language, the expansion of Protestantism as a variant of Christianity, and the spread of Anglo-Saxon and Teutonic sensibilities–reduce the crucial role of Portugal and Spain in the creation of the West.
 A related emphasis on the Enlightenment and the nineteenth century, and the downplay of the Renaissance as a founding moment, also lead to the neglect of the role of the Caribbean and Latin America in the production of the earliest tropes associated with modernity.
 That chronological amnesia crucially impedes our understanding of the North Atlantic itself.
 (2003:44-45; see Globalization Stories)

-But this chronological amnesia does not just impede our understanding and research.
-Chronological amnesia impedes our understanding of culture, history, and undermines anthropological pleas for tolerance.
+But this chronological amnesia does not just impede our academic research.
+Chronological amnesia impedes our collective understanding of culture and history.
+It undermines anthropological pleas for tolerance.
 Michael Wesch’s wonderful video-syllabus introduction to Cultural Anthropology is an eloquent appeal; but it is undermined if we don’t tell the story correctly.
 This US-centric and North Atlantic amnesia erases the crucial contribution of many others from the history and creation of The West.
 Rather than the central actors they were and are, other peoples appear as insoluble puzzles.
 If they are puzzles, then this sets the stage for culturalist explanations which ultimately reproduce a softer version of hierarchical ethnocentrism.

 2015: For a fascinating contemporary example of culturalist explanations see The Greek Crisis and the Dangers of Culture on The Human Economy Blog.
 Interestingly, these culturalist explanations are applied to what was once seen as the cradle of “The West.”
 And see also the post on Anthropology Training Outside the Anglosphere for contemporary difficulties on studying anthropology outside of the North Atlantic.